Computational-Psychiatry/3DI/README.md

 ***

-# Output format
+# Outputs

-We have essentially two critical outputs: the expression and the pose coefficients.

 - **Expressions**: This is a text file that contains a matrix of size `Tx79`, where `T` is the number of processed frames, which is either the number of frames in the video or `MAX_VID_FRAMES_TO_PROCESS` if this parameter (see below) is smaller than the total number of frames in the video.
 If we set the SKIP_FIRST_N_SECS parameter (see below) to something greater than 0, then the first *K* frames (*K=SKIP_FIRST_N_SECSxFPS of video*) will contain `NaN` values.
 The k*th* row of this matrix contains the 79 expression coefficients corresponding to the k*th* frame of the video
 - **Pose**: This is a text file that contains a matrix of size `Tx6`, where `T` is as above and the first `K` frames may be `NaN` as described above.
 The first three columns contain the 3D translation parameters.
 The last three columns contain the pose (head orientation) parameters; **WARNING** these are not the angles, but the Euler-Rodrigues representation of the pose.
 Post-processing needs to be applied to convert them to angles (TO-DO).
+- **Expression-related landmark movement**: This produces a text file (with the extension `.landmarks_dexp`) of size `Tx153`.
+The `k`th row contains the expression-related movement of the 51 landmarks at the `k`th frame, in the format `dX0 dY0 dZ0 dX1 dY1 dZ1 ... dX50 dY50 dZ50`.
+To obtain the absolute coordinates, you must add the mean face.
+Run script `build/scripts/visualize_landmarks.py` to see an example.
+The `OUTPUT_LANDMARKS_EXP_VARIATION` parameter must be set to 1 in order to produce this output.

-Also, rendered videos that may be produced alongside with expression and pose coefficients.
+Also, rendered videos that may be produced alongside with expression/pose coefficients and landmarks.
 See `OUTPUT_VISUALS` parameter below.

 ***